 The need for forward motion on this subject is more pressing every month.
-The fact that over 1000 pages of scientific references were submitted in public comment, with most of it being papers that came out since the NOSB GMO ad hoc Subcommittee was formed in 2012, indicates that the biotech community is rapidly outpacing any regulatory structure.
-The U.S. Department of Agriculture (USDA) has already ruled that certain plants produced with novel approaches to genetic manipulation will not be regulated as genetically modified organisms in the United States3.
+The fact that over 1000 pages of scientific references were submitted in public comment, with most of it consisting of research published since the NOSB GMO ad hoc Subcommittee was formed in 2012, indicates that the biotech community is rapidly outpacing any regulatory structure.
+The U.S. Department of Agriculture (USDA) has already ruled that certain plants produced with novel approaches to genetic manipulation will not be regulated in the United States as genetically modified organisms.
 It is more imperative than ever that the organic community be very clear about where the line is drawn regarding genetic engineering.

 Public Comment from the past two and a half years has indicated strong support for this effort on the whole, although there is not consensus on some details.
 Every organic stakeholder is clear that genetic engineering is an imminent threat to organic integrity.
-Every effort must be made to protect that integrity to the extent that the NOSB is able to contribute to that.
+The NOSB must make, to the extent it can, every effort to protect that integrity.

-The Materials Subcommittee is ready to move forward to create a structure for reviewing new technologies, and disseminating the results of this review in a transparent manner.
+The Materials Subcommittee is putting forth a structure for reviewing new technologies, and disseminating the results of the review in a transparent manner.
 To this end, the proposal portion of this document includes supplements to the definition in the rule based on internationally accepted language, criteria to use in the reviews based on that definition, and a chart of those techniques that are clearly "excluded methods" based on the definition and criteria.

-A separate discussion document contains the technologies, terms, and issues that we have not been able to agree on or do not yet have enough information on or that pose challenges that we have not yet taken up.
-These items are put out for discussion to collect further public comment.
-They will be reviewed at future NOSB meetings.
+A separate discussion document contains the technologies, terms, and issues that the NOSB has not been able to agree on or on which it does not yet have enough information, or that pose challenges that have not yet been addressed.
+These items are put forth for discussion to collect further public comment, and will be reviewed at future NOSB meetings.